goblint/analyzer/docs/artifact-descriptions/esop23.md

 For others, it sill reported a number of reachable asserts that is too low.
 We only give the instructions to reproduce the successful runs here.
 For a detailed discussion see Apppendix I.3.

-To generate the CSV file for all sets, invoke `./scripts/esop23-table2-duet.sh` (runs about 3mins).
+To generate the CSV file for all sets, invoke `./scripts/esop23-table2-duet.sh` (runs about 2mins).

+- The output is the complete output for Duet, which can be quite verbose.
+- Outputs `Error: NN` indicate that `NN` asserts could not be proven by Duet and are nor indicative of bigger issues.
+Also, for some runs Duet will crash with an exception from solver.ml.

 | Set      | HTML-File                                       |